It is hitting me like a softball in the groin today that working hard doen’t pay off.

 Let’s start with the trying too hard bit.

 For instance, my career as a freelance media specialist.
 Failed.
 Why?
 Because I tried too hard.
 My ambition was (is) to become an independent media consultant, helping people with my site PMHarrison.com to build their online brands.
 But it blew up like the Hindenburg because I was too darned controlling.
 I tried to find perfect clients, to represent myself as my brand perfectly, and to please everyone.
 I tried to be perfect.
 Tried too hard.
 Fell to pieces.

 On the other hand, this weekend I was commentating a pretty big Street Fighter tournament in Toronto (thus making me the only spiritual blogger in the world who is also a gaming commentator, or so I believe).

-For me, I find that life is a lot like singing.
+Life is a lot like singing.
 Have you ever tried to sing properly?
 I took 8 years of classical singing lessons between 16 and 24.
 Tried insanely hard to get good.
-Was trash.
+Was trash (seriously, people jumped out of windows to escape the agonizing sound of my voice).
 Then I quit for ten years.
-And now when I just chill out and sing, it actually sounds very good.
+Today, I just chill out and sing, and my voice now sounds pleasant.
 Why is that?
 Well, if you are stressed when you sing you will put tension on your vocal chords (the bit that produces the sound).
 That stress will prevent your vocal chords from vibrating freely.
 And it will ruin the sound.
 When you relax, on the other hand, your vocal chords relax.
 Then they can vibrate freely and produce a beautiful sound.

 Life is the same.
 When you try too hard you put stress on yourself.
 That prevents you from moving freely.
 And because you cannot move freely you are limited in what you can do.
 So, stress directly lowers your chances of succeeding, just as stress prevents your vocal chords from vibrating.